-!
-The Accreditation window for the upcoming tenth OEWG session is expected to open in January 2019.
+NEW!
+The Accreditation window for the upcoming tenth OEWG session is now open until 18 February 2019.

 What are the benefits of Accreditation?